 The abdominal cerclage is typically placed approximately 90 days after a prior pregnancy loss.
-The advantages of transabdominal cerclage before pregnancy are that it eliminates any risk to the fetus and enables cerclage placement as high as possible around the cervix.
+Advantages of TAC placement before pregnancy include elimination of any risk to the fetus and enabling cerclage placement as high as possible around the cervix.

 Due to certain risks, TAC placement is not an option for many women during pregnancy.
 However, in cases when a pregnant woman is eligible, we recommend placement during the eighth week of gestation.
 At this point, risks to the mother and the fetus are minimal.